mk-5/fjira/README.md

 ## My Jira Filters

-You can search using your stored Jira Filters:
+You can search using your stored (favourites) Jira Filters:

 ```shell
 fjira filters